Usage

 Notifications Backend

-The Notifications backend plugin provides an API to create notifications, list notifications per logged-in user, and search based on parameters.
+The notifications backend plugin provides an API to create notifications, list notifications per logged-in user, and search based on parameters.

 The plugin uses a relational database for persistence; no specifics are introduced in this context.